yf1S/PS-SQA/README.md

  * Fairseq toolkit:  https://github.com/pytorch/fairseq  Make sure you can `import fairseq` in Python.
  * torch, numpy, scipy, torchaudio
  * I have exported my conda environment for this project to `environment.yml`
  * You also need to download a pretrained wav2vec2 model checkpoint.
-These can be obtained here:  https://github.com/pytorch/fairseq/tree/main/examples/wav2vec  If you are using the `run_inference_for_challenge.py` script, one will be downloaded for you automatically.
-Otherwise, please choose `wav2vec_small.pt`, `w2v_large_lv_fsh_swbd_cv.pt`, or `xlsr_53_56k.pt`.
+These can be obtained here:  https://github.com/pytorch/fairseq/tree/main/examples/wav2vec.
  * You also need to have a MOS dataset.
-You can find the BVCC dataset of MOS ratings that was used for the VoiceMOS Challenge here:  https://zenodo.org/record/6572573#.Yphw5y8RprQ

 ### Data preparation